mandoju/ImageVerse-backend-api/README.md

 This is a rest api to serve Imageverse application.

 ## Quick Overview
 there are two aways to run this project, one using docker and another for development.
-To see about Routes, look at Wiki.
+To see about Routes, look at Wiki about the [routes](https://github.com/mandoju/ImageVerse-backend-api/wiki/Routes).

 ### Running with Docker
  To run this project using docker, you need to adjust the enviroment variables inside docker-compose.yml.
 With enviroment variables configured you only need to execute the commands bellow to run the project: